-Monthly account-keeping fees are charged, as the name implies, on a monthly basis.
-This fee is usually a few dollars, and is essentially charged so that you may keep your account for another month.
-Many banks will waive this fee if you deposit a certain amount each month, or keep your balance over a particular amount.
+- Monthly account keeping fees – As the name implies, these are charged on a monthly basis.
+This fee is usually a few dollars and is essentially charged to keep your account open.
+Many banks will waive this fee if you deposit a certain amount each month or keep your balance over a particular amount.
 This incentivises customers to put more of their money in their bank account.

-ATM fees have been scrapped by the big four banks, but this doesn’t stop smaller banks from charging you to withdraw money from their ATMs, usually at around $2 per transaction.
-Some bank accounts also have a limit on the number of ATM withdrawals you can make in a month, and will charge you if you exceed this number.
+- ATM fees – The big four banks now charge no ATM fees, but this doesn’t stop smaller banks from charging you an ATM withdrawal fee, usually at around $2 per transaction.
+Some bank accounts also have a limit on the number of ATM withdrawals you can make in a month and will charge you if you exceed this number.

-Internet and phone banking can also cost you.
-Depending on your bank account, you may be charged for withdrawals or deposits made when using these services.
+- Internet and phone banking – Depending on your bank account, you may be charged for withdrawals or deposits made when using these services.

-EFTPOS transaction fees could be charged when you use your EFTPOS card to make a purchase.
+- EFTPOS transaction fees – It’s possible that you could be charged for using your debit or EFTPOS card to make a purchase.

-Branch fees can be charged when you visit your bank’s branch to make a transaction, such as a withdrawal or deposit.
-Your bank may also charge you a cheque fee if you need to produce a cheque to make a payment.
+- Branch fees – This can be charged when you visit your bank’s branch to make a transaction, through a withdrawal or over-the-counter deposit fees.
+Your bank may also charge you a cheque fee if you need to make a cheque payment, though this is becoming less common.

-Overdraft or dishonour fees could be charged if the balance on your bank account drops below zero.
-For example, if you have a scheduled transaction, but not enough money in your account to cover it, your account balance will be in negative territory, and you will be charged an additional amount by your bank for doing this.
+- Overdraft or dishonour fees – A fee could be charged if the balance on your bank account drops below zero.
+You will be charged an overdraft/overdrawn fee or dishonour fee by your bank for trying to make a payment when you don’t have enough funds.
+For example, if you have a joint account, and you haven't communicated your purchases with this person when a bill is due, this may result in accidental overdrafts.
 You can avoid this by choosing an account that does not charge overdraft fees.
 This would cause your transactions to decline, rather than put you in overdraft.
-This may be a little embarrassing, but it’s also a lot less expensive.
+This may be a little embarrassing at the cash register, but it’s also a lot less expensive.

 So how do I find a no-fee bank account?